 The OST has authorized its custodian to act as its agent in lending the Fund's securities pursuant to a form of loan agreement, in accordance with Fund investment policies.
 There have been no significant violations of the provisions of the securities lending agreement.
 The State's securities lending agent lent short-term and fixed income securities and received as collateral U.S. dollar-denominated cash and U.S. Treasury securities.
 Borrowers were required to deliver collateral for each loan equal to not less than 102 percent of the market value of the loaned security.
 The State may pledge or sell the collateral securities received only in the event of a borrower default.
 The State has the ability to impose restrictions on the amount of the loans that the securities lending agent made on its behalf.
-No such restrictions were made during the year ended June 30, 2018.
+No such restrictions were made during the year ended June 30, 2023.
 The State is fully indemnified by its securities lending agent against losses due to borrower default.
 There were no losses during the year from the failure of borrowers to return loaned securities.

 The Fund's lending agent uses a fund to reinvest cash collateral received on behalf of the Fund and other Oregon state agencies managed by the OST, exclusive of the Oregon Public Employees Retirement Fund.
-At June 30, 2018 the Fund's allocated portion of the market value of repurchase agreements held by the fund was approximately \$35,664,000.
-Effective January 2014, the guidelines for the reinvestment of cash collateral were revised with further constraints to reduce overall risk.
+At June 30, 2023 the Fund's allocated portion of the market value of repurchase agreements held by the fund was approximately \$1,487,000.
 As permitted under the fund's Declaration of Trust (Declaration), participant purchases and redemptions are transacted at \$1.00 per unit ("constant value") based on the amortized cost of the fund's investments.
-Accordingly, the securities lending collateral held and the obligation to the lending agent are both stated at constant value on the Statement of Net Position.
 The balances of securities on loan, collateral received and invested collateral at market value are presented in the schedule below.